-Crews have started trenching in Camperdown to install underground cabling that will support signalling upgrades along the line.
+Works have kicked-off with trenching in Camperdown, with crews installing underground cabling to support signalling upgrades along the line.

 Construction on the 2.2km crossing loop at Boorcan will follow in the coming weeks, with a site compound currently being established by contractor Downer between Camperdown and Terang stations.

-Signalling upgrades and the new crossing loop will help increase reliability and deliver a fifth weekday return service for passengers in Victoria’s south west.
+Signalling upgrades and the new crossing loop will help increase reliability and deliver a fifth weekday return services for passengers in Victoria’s south-west.

 The new crossing loop will make it easier for trains to pass each other, allowing passenger and freight services to recover more quickly from unexpected delays on the line, ensuring passengers and goods get to where they need to go.